UltraCart/rest_api_v2_sdk_javascript/docs/CouponApi.md

   'startDateEnd': "startDateEnd_example", // String | Start date end
   'expirationDateBegin': "expirationDateBegin_example", // String | Expiration date begin
   'expirationDateEnd': "expirationDateEnd_example", // String | Expiration date end
-  'affiliateOid': 56, // Integer | Affiliate oid
+  'affiliateOid': 56, // Number | Affiliate oid
-  'excludeExpired': true, // Boolean | Exclude expired 'limit': 100, // Integer | The maximum number of records to return on this one API call.
-(Max 200) 'offset': 0, // Integer | Pagination of the record set.
+  'excludeExpired': true, // Boolean | Exclude expired 'limit': 100, // Number | The maximum number of records to return on this one API call.
+(Max 200) 'offset': 0, // Number | Pagination of the record set.
 Offset is a zero based index.
   'sort': "sort_example", // String | The sort order of the coupons.
 See Sorting documentation for examples of using multiple values and sorting by ascending and descending.
   'expand': "expand_example" // String | The object expansion to perform on the result.
 See documentation for examples };